 Where possible consider getting a worm farm or compost so that nothing goes to waste.
 A huge amount of food scraps end up in landfill, they have the power to create amazing fertilizer for your garden and feed thousands of tiny worms and good bacteria.
 For more info on staring a compost or worm farm check out our blog here.

 We hope you found some useful tips in our blog and good luck on your plastic free journey.
 For more great eco friendly products have a look at our online eco store.
-To find the best zero waste store online that sells eco products online, search online using suitable keywords.
+To find the best zero waste store online that sells eco friendly products online, search online using suitable keywords.